 - Now, add the flour and optional ingredients (if desired) on top, but do not mix into the wet ingredients already in the basket.

 - Select the gluten-free setting on your bread machine (if it has such a setting) or set the loaf size to large and bake for 2 hours and 35 minutes.

 - After baking, remove from the bread machine, remove the dough hook, and allow to cool for 30 minutes on a cooling rack.

 Great Ingredients, Great Bread

 Aside from taking your time while preparing this bread recipe, be sure to use quality ingredients, too. is what I always use.
-It's affordable and makes a nice fluffy, not-too-dense loaf of bread.
-You can also make your own mixture or try a flour such as almond.
-The great thing about this mix, however, is that it's ready to go and you can trust the quality of ingredients.
+It's affordable and makes a nice, fluffy, not-too-dense loaf of bread.
+You can also make your own mixture or try a different flour, such as almond.
+The great thing about this mix, however, is that it's ready to go and you can trust the quality of the ingredients.
 Bob's Red Mill 1-to-1 Baking Flour

 Bread: The Staff of Life